 This initiative came to life as its founder conducted his high tech career on a global scale in innovation clusters such as IBM's Poughkeepsie/Fishkill Development Center in New-York State, Innovation Valley in Grenoble, France, and California's Silicon Valley, and now applies his expertise and experience with high value added services to organizations and companies from California, the USA, Chile, and France (more to come).

-Leveraging a strong expertise in Information and Communication Technologies (ICT), entrepreneurship and business development applied to BioTech, CleanTech, HealthTech, HighTech, Industrial Control and Smart Manufacturing, our mission is to provide high value added Business Development and Management Services to foster inter-cluster exchanges and partnerships in innovation and entrepreneurship among California’s Counties, and with regions in foreign countries.
+Leveraging a strong expertise and network in Information and Communication Technologies (ICT), entrepreneurship and business development applied to BioTech, CleanTech, HealthTech, HighTech, Industrial Control and Smart Manufacturing, our mission is to provide high value added Business Development and Management Services to foster inter-cluster exchanges and partnerships in innovation and entrepreneurship among California’s Counties, and with regions in foreign countries.

 Presentation at California State University San Marcos (CSUSM)